Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets

-These families of methods assume linear optimization or quadratic optimization over the constraint set can be done relatively cheaply in each iteration.
+In settings where only stochastic access to the objective function and its gradients are available, projected methods have historically found success.
+Their analysis typically generalizes to handle stochasticity.
+In contrast, radial methods rely on evaluating a one-dimensional linesearch to compute $f^\Gamma$.
+Given only stochastic access to $f$, it is unclear how to produce an unbiased estimate of this root in general, let alone unbiased estimates of $f^\Gamma$'s gradients.

+{\bf Conditional Gradient-Type Methods.} Here, we primarily consider sets $S$ where first-order access to the gauge $\gamma_S$ is given.
+A complementary projection-free model is to consider sets $S$ where access to the support function $\sigma_S(w) = \sup\{w^Tx \mid x\in S\}$ is given.
+That is, assuming linear optimization of $S$ is tractable.
+In this case, conditional gradient methods (e.g., Frank-Wolfe~\cite{frank1956algorithm}) can be applied.
+The recent works~\cite{pena2023affine,kerdreux2021projection} have shown performance improvements for conditional gradient methods whenever the constraint set is strongly convex, or more generally, uniformly convex.

+Support functions are dual to gauges in that for any closed convex $S$ with $0\in S$, $\sigma_{S^\circ}^2 = \gamma_S^2$ where $S^\circ$ is the polar of $S$.
+Despite this duality, often one of these models is more amenable to computation.
 For example, consider polyhedral constraints $S$ either represented by a collection of inequalities of $\{x \mid a_i^Tx\leq b_i\}$ or represented as the convex hull of its extreme points $co\{x_i\}$.
 In either case, projection onto this region is a quadratic program, which may require an interior point method call.
 Linear optimization over this region may also require such a call when represented by its inequalities but can be done in linear time when represented by its extreme points.
 Hence for polyhedrons with relatively few extreme points, Frank-Wolfe can be effective.
 In contrast, a gauge-based approach is ideal for polyhedrons represented by relatively few inequalities.
 The gauge can be computed in linear time via the closed form of $\max\{a_i^Ty/b_i\}$ with normal vectors given by selecting any active constraint.